Johnny Doyle (Gaelic footballer): Inter-county

 Doyle won one Leinster Senior Football Championship medal with Kildare in 2000 and a Kildare Under-21 county title.
 He was all round top scorer in the 2008 and 2010 Championships.
 Doyle was named as a 2010 Vodafone GAA football All Star for his performances with Kildare in the 2010 Championship.
 In 2012 Doyle captained Kildare to the National Football League Division 2 title with a win over Tyrone.
 In 2012 and 2013 he was on the Kildare team to win the O'Byrne Cup.
 Doyle announced his retirement from inter-county football on 6 April 2014, at the age of 36.
 On his retirement Doyle had appeared 154 times for his county over a 15-year span.

 In 2019, at the age of 41, he made a surprise return to the inter-county game when he joined the Kildare junior team.

 International rules

 Doyle was called up for the 2013 International Rules Series as a replacement for Aidan O'Shea ahead of the second Test.
 He played for Ireland against Australia at Croke Park and won the Series.

+Post-playing career

+Involved in the Kildare backroom team of Glenn Ryan from October 2021.